miklevin/MikeLev.in/_posts/2024-12-08-tag-teaming-claude-o1.md

 ## A Collaboration of Human & 2 AIs

-> This started as a collaboration between me and the two biggest frontier models
+> This started as a collaboration between me and two of the biggest frontier
-> on the Internet: Anthropic Claude 3.5 Sonnet and OpenAI ChatGPT o1, and it
+> models on the Internet: Anthropic Claude 3.5 Sonnet and OpenAI ChatGPT o1, and
-> will end that way.
+> it will end that way.
 Let's let o1 review its carried out plan...

 **Me**: Okay, o1.
 Here's the final article.
 Review it, especially the final pattern of Poeflow.
 I will additionally paste the Pipultate function below that for you to get a more complete picture of my question to you, which is to do an analysis of my & Claude's conclusions.
 The code runs well.
 There is plenty of room for improvement in the future.
 But the gist of my question is to make sure that a class that is baseless due to its unique-every-time perfectly chosen granularity of expressiveness nature is well staged for the inevitable copy/paste propagation it is going to undergo, and with which decisions I'm going to have to live with.
 Just pontificate, riff, meander, question and confirm as appropriate, please and thank you.